Jblew/markdown2paper/demo/Methods.md

 ## Final

-Here is the methodology of our work...
+The most common methodology used in our field of research is the one specified by [@Feynman1999] Here is the methodology of our work...
+We used similar methods as [@AnnaDoe2014].

 ### Subsection